-- But even if our gospel was – and is – veiled, it was – and is – veiled to the men who are perishing
+- But even if our gospel has been veiled, it has been veiled to the men who perish

 - by the god of this age, who blinded the unbeliever’s minds so they won’t clearly see the light of the gospel of the glory of the Anointed, who is the image of God.

 - For we don’t preach about ourselves, but about the Anointed Lord Jesus.
 But we ourselves are your slaves for the sake of Jesus.